 Tips for Creating Tab & Slot Artwork

-- After the art has been fired, give students space to present their finished work and to explain the meaning behind their creative choices to the other students.
+- After the art has been fired, give students space to present their finished work and explain the meaning behind their creative choices to the other students.

 More Ceramics Art Lesson Plans

-Share Your Star Students’ Artwork
+Share Student Artwork

 Leave a Reply